-4 Fordham Univ.
-Lincoln Ctr.
-Campus United Student Gov't Operations Comm., Club Registration Process, Section I (2016-2017).

-28. As SJP had met all the procedural requirements for student group approval, and consistent with Fordham protocols, on November 17, 2016, the USG Executive Board and Senate voted to approve SJP as a club at the Fordham University Lincoln Center Campus.
-In writing to SJP, the USG stressed that diverse viewpoints and critical inquiry are consonant with the University's stated mission:
+NYSCEF DOC.
+NO. 105 INDEX NO. 153826/2017 RECEIVED NYSCEF: 02/08/2019 Motion Sequence #4 7. ...The Operations Committee will work with you in editing your constitution.
+After all revisions to the constitution have been made in accordance with constitutional guidelines, the packet will be submitted to the Director of the Office for Student Involvement and then to the Dean of Students. - 8.
+Once the club's constitution is approved by the Director of the Office for Student Involvement and the Dean of Students, the packet will be given to the USG Senate for their recommendations and final approval. - 9.
+Upon approval by above-mentioned parties, the club is considered a registered organization of FCLC and GSB... - 29.
+As SJP had met all the procedural requirements for student group approval, and consistent with Fordham protocols, on November 17, 2016, the USG Executive Board and Senate voted to approve SJP as a club at the Fordham University Lincoln Center Campus.
+In writing to SJP, the USG stressed that diverse viewpoints and critical inquiry are consonant with the University's stated mission: United Student Government invited representatives from both Students for Justice in Palestine and the Jewish Student Organization to hear their perspectives and ask questions to both groups.

-the University's stated mission:

-United Student Government invited representatives from both Students for Justice in Palestine and the Jewish Student Organization to hear their perspectives and ask questions to both groups.

 After careful deliberation, United Student Government has faith that this chapter of Students for Justice in Palestine at Fordham and its members will positively contribute to the Fordham community in such a way that is sensitive to all students on campus.
 United Student Government is dedicated to the safety of all students and has faith that Students for Justice in Palestine can function on campus respectfully.
 This chapter of Students for Justice in Palestine at Fordham fulfills a need for open discussion and demonstrates that Fordham is a place that exemplifies diversity of thought.
 Their presence will help to create a space for academic discussion and promote intellectual rigor on campus.
 We do not believe that the presence of Students for Justice in Palestine will take away from efforts to promote a safe environment on our campus.
 As with all United Student Government decisions, we welcome all students to voice their concerns and participate in the open dialogue which USG promotes.

-29. USG's decision to grant approval was supposed to have been the final word on
+4 Fordham Univ.
+Lincoln Ctr.
+Campus United Student Gov't Operations Comm., Club Registration Process, Section I (2016-2017).
+NYSCEF DOC.
+NO. 105 INDEX NO. 153826/2017 RECEIVED NYSCEF: 02/08/2019 Motion Sequence #4 30.
+USG's decision to grant approval was supposed to have been the final word on SJP's status.

-SJP's status.
 According to Fordham's 2016-17 Club Registration Process, a "club is considered a registered organization" after the USG has given their "final approval."
 Nevertheless, Eldredge then wrote Petitioners Awad, Dadap, Lurie and other students stating that he was informed of the decision to approve the SJP club and that he "now need[s] to review the request before it is finalized."

-30. On the last day of the fall semester's classes, Eldredge requested a meeting with the students, which eventually took place on December 12, 2016 and included Wenzel, Petitioner Lurie, and another student.
+31. On the last day of the fall semester's classes, Eldredge requested a meeting with the students, which eventually took place on December 12, 2016 and included Wenzel, Petitioner Lurie, and another student.
 Eldredge and Wenzel asked the students their views on BDS and whether it meant the dissolution of Israel, why they would use term "apartheid" to describe Israel, and whether they would work with national advocacy groups Jewish Voice for Peace, J Street, and Seeds of Peace.